openfun/jitsi-magnify/docs/env.md

 - Default: ""
 - Example: `123`

+#### MAGNIFY_DEFAULT_ROOM_IS_PUBLIC

+Whether rooms are created as public by default.
+Rooms that are not marked as public, will not deliver any Jitsi JWT token to users who are not authenticated or to users who have not been assigned any role in the room.

+- Type: Boolean as string
+  * True: 'yes', 'y', 'true', '1'
+  * False: 'no', 'n', 'false', '0', '' (empty string)
+- Required: No
+- Default: True
+- Example: `false`

 #### MAGNIFY_ALLOW_UNREGISTERED_ROOMS

 Whether users can join a room that is not reserved in Magnify.
 When activated, Magnify will